kzg1/nutrition-calculator/README.md

 To solve this problem, I implemented the Cramer's rule (https://en.wikipedia.org/wiki/Cramer%27s_rule).
 Using this formula we can easily calculate the values.

-Currently you can choose up to 2 foods for each macronutrients, and also you can set
+Currently you can choose up to 2 foods for each macronutrients, and also you can set how much do you want from each food, using percentages.

 Requirements for the program:
 <ul>